gutma-org/flight-logging-protocol/README.md

 # README #

-This protocol was approved for release to all GUTMA members during the Dec.
-19 2017 board's meeting.
-It is currently out for member comments, with a final vote scheduled for the end of January.
-If approved by GUTMA members, the protocol will then be open to public comments.
+This protocol was approved for release to by GUTMA members on March 12 2018.
+The protocol is open to public comments and contributions.

 ### Goals ###